Jennifer-JY/bookstore/README.md

 ## 📚 Usage Tips

+- Press the "Try it out as guest" button to log in with a temporary account and try out the app.

 - Use the search bar to find books by title or author.

 - Hit Enter without typing to view all books in the demo database.